TN 83 (05-24)

 CAUTION:

-A trust that meets the exception to counting for SSI purposes under the statutory trust provisions of Section 1613(e) must still be evaluated under the instructions in SI 01120.200 to determine if it is a countable resource.
+A trust that meets an exception to counting for SSI purposes under the statutory trust provisions of Section 1613(e) of the Act must still be evaluated under the instructions in SI 01120.200 to determine if it is a countable resource.
 If the trust meets the definition of a resource (see SI 01110.100B.1.), it will be subject to regular resource-counting rules.

 B. Policy for special needs trusts established under section 1917(d)(4)(A) of the Act before December 13, 2016